MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 - Complete the steps in [Microsoft Information Protection (MIP) SDK setup and configuration](setup-configure-mip.md).
 - Review [Observers in the MIP SDK](concept-async-observers.md) to learn more about observer concepts, and how they're implemented.
 The MIP SDK makes use of the observer pattern to implement asynchronous event notifications.
+- Review [Authentication in the MIP SDK](concept-authentication-cpp.md) to learn how you can implement authentication and consent.

 ## Create a Visual Studio solution and project